-After creating a common set of identification codes for the broadband providers, we set out to account for as many mergers and other forms of corporate reorganization as feasible.
 Within each round, we examined the lists of firms that disappeared from many (or all) ZIP codes to determine if a merger, name change, or major sales of assets explained the apparent exit.
 Similarly, we examined the lists of firms that newly showed up in many ZIP codes to determine if a name change or major purchase of assets explained the apparent entry.
 We collected information on as many mergers, etc., as we could find.
 Nevertheless, it is important to note that we undoubtedly missed some corporate reorganizations and (particularly) asset sales.
 To the extent that we missed some forms of corporate reorganization, our measures of entry and exit may be overstated.

 We now explain how we treat entry and exit due to mergers and other reorganizations.
-Our aim was to adhere to existing practice in the academic literature on empirical studies of firm dynamics, most particularly DRS.9 First, straightforward asset sales and swaps are not treated as exit of the old owner followed by entry of the new owner, whenever we had information on the transactions.
+Our aim was to adhere to existing practice in the academic literature on empirical studies of firm dynamics, most particularly DRS.
+First, straightforward asset sales and swaps are not treated as exit of the old owner followed by entry of the new owner, whenever we had information on the transactions.
 For example, as part of the Adelphia acquisition that was effective in August 2006, Comcast and Time Warner swapped system ownership in various areas.
 Any apparent exit of Comcast in a market followed by subsequent apparent entry of Time Warner (or vice versa) was thus not treated as actual exit or entry.
 We note (again) that we undoubtedly missed some asset transfers among firms, leading to overstated measures of turnover within some markets.

-For mergers and acquisitions, when the two merging firms already compete in the same market, we treat the combination of the firms in the market as resulting in one continuing firm and one exit.10 (As we explain below in section B.1, we consider various definitions of market in the study.)
+For mergers and acquisitions, when the two merging firms already compete in the same market, we treat the combination of the firms in the market as resulting in one continuing firm and one exit.
+(As we explain below in section B.1, we consider various definitions of market in the study.)
 When the acquired firm offered service in a market in one period and the new entity appears in the market in the next period after the merger, we treat it as a continuing firm.

 For reverse mergers and corporate spin-offs, when the involved parties go from one firm to two firms within a market, we treat only one of the firms as entering the market.
 For example, consider the case when ALLTEL spun off its wired broadband service business as Windstream in 2006.
-If ALLTEL was in a market before the spinoff, and both ALLTEL and lists of firms that newly appeared in many ZIP codes to determine if a name change or major purchase of assets explained the apparent entry.
-We collected information on as many mergers, etc., as we could find from newspapers, the trade press, SEC filings, and Internet sources.
-Nevertheless, it is important to note that we likely missed some corporate reorganizations and (particularly) asset sales among smaller firms.
-9 DRS, the seminal empirical study of firm entry and exit in the modern industrial organization literature, study entry and exit in the manufacturing sector of the US economy during the years 1963-1982.
+If ALLTEL was in a market before the spinoff, and both ALLTEL and Windstream are in the same market after, then Windstream alone is counted as an entrant.
+On the other hand, if ALLTEL is in a market before the spinoff but only Windstream is in the same market afterward, then Windstream is treated as a continuing firm.

+&lt;sup>9 DRS, the seminal empirical study of firm entry and exit in the modern industrial organization literature, study entry and exit in the manufacturing sector of the US economy during the years 1963-1982.